Causal Inference and Data Fusion in Econometrics

-The aim of causal inference is to predict the effects of interventions, such as those resulting from policy actions, social programs, and management initiatives \citep{Woodward2003}.
-Based on early ideas from the econometrics literature \citep{Haavelmo1943,Strotz1960,Pearl2015}, interventions in structural causal models are carried out by deleting individual functions, $f_i$, from the model and fixing their left-hand side variables at a constant value.\footnote{The early literature on graphical models, including Bayesian networks and Markov random fields, relied entirely on probabilistic models, which were unable to answer causal and counterfactual queries \citep[][p.\ 284f.]{Pearl2018}.
-A major intellectual breakthrough was achieved in the early 1990s by switching focus to the quasi-deterministic functional relationships of the sort that are ubiquitous in econometrics \citep[][p.\ 104f.]{Pearl2009}.} As alluded earlier, this action is denoted by a mathematical operator called $do(\cdot)$.
-For example, in model $M$ of equation \ref{eq2_1} (with the respective graph shown in Figure \ref{fig1a}), the action $do(X=x_0)$ results in the post-intervention model $M_{x_0}$:
+The aim of causal inference is to predict the effects of interventions, such as those resulting from policy actions, social programs, and management initiatives (\citealp{Woodward2003}).
+Based on early ideas from the econometrics literature (\citealp{Haavelmo1943,Strotz1960,Pearl2015}), interventions in structural causal models are carried out by deleting individual functions, $f_i$, from the model and fixing their left-hand side variables at a constant value.\footnote{The early literature on graphical models, including Bayesian networks and Markov random fields, relied entirely on probabilistic models, which were unable to answer causal and counterfactual queries (\citealp{Pearl2018}, p.\ 284f.).
+A major intellectual breakthrough was achieved in the early 1990s by switching focus to the quasi-deterministic functional relationships of the sort that are ubiquitous in econometrics (\citealp{Pearl2009}, p.\ 104f.).
+For a more technical discussion on the semantics and inevitability of the assumptions encoded in such models, please refer to (\citealp{bareinboim2020pch}).} As alluded to earlier, this action is denoted by a mathematical operator called $do(\cdot)$.
+For example, in model $M$ of equation \ref{eq2_1} (with the respective graph shown in Figure \ref{fig1a}), the action $do(X=x_0)$ results in the post-intervention model $M_{x_0}$

-The diagram associated with $M_{x_0}$ is depicted in Figure \ref{fig1c}, in which all incoming arrows into $X$ are deleted and replaced by $x \leftarrow x_0$.
+The diagram associated with $M_{x_0}$ is depicted in Figure \ref{fig1c}, in which all incoming arrows into $X$ are deleted and replaced by $X \leftarrow x_0$.
 This captures the notion that an intervention interrupts the original data generating process and eliminates all naturally occurring causes of the manipulated variable.
-Because other causal paths are effectively shut off in that way, any difference between the two probability distributions associated with $M_{x_0}$ and $M_{x_1}$ captures the variations in outcome $Y$ that is the result of a causal impact of $\Delta x = x_1 - x_0$.
+Because other causal paths are effectively shut off in that way, any difference between two probability distributions associated with $M_{x_0}$ and $M_{x_1}$ (i.e., the system under the intervention $do(X=x_1$)) captures the variations in outcome $Y$ that is the result of a causal impact of $\Delta x = x_1 - x_0$.
 A randomized control trial closely follows this idea.
-Experimentation ties the value of a variable to the outcome of a coin flip, which thus induces variation in $X$ that is uncorrelated to any other factors or causal mechanisms.
+Experimentation ties the value of a variable to the outcome of a coin flip (or randomization device), which thus induces variation in $X$ that is uncorrelated to any other factors or causal mechanisms.

 The post-intervention distribution of $Y$ can also be denoted in counterfactual notation as